corda/corda-docs-portal/README.md

 * Download [hugo](https://github.com/gohugoio/hugo/releases)
 * clone this repo
+* run `hugo serve`
 * edit the markdown in `content`

 ## Installing and running hugo

 ### Docker

-If you are on linux or MacOS:
+If you are on Linux or MacOS you can also build using Docker images (WSL2 not supported yet):

 ```
 $ make help